How To Keep An Indoor Cat Happy

 How Can I Tell if My Cat is Happy?

 Perhaps the best way to tell if a cat is happy is by looking at its eyes and face.
 Bright eyes, a relaxed face, and slow blinking are all signs that your cat is more than content with its surroundings.
+If your cat doesn’t show these signs, they could dealing with unhappiness.

 You should know your cat better than anyone, so do your best to gauge their happiness.
 When in doubt, err on the side of caution and take steps to ensure your cat’s happiness.